 What Are Peripheral Nerves?

 Nerves that travel from your brain through the spinal cord then out into your arms and legs to send messages to muscles (movement) and skin (sensation) are called peripheral nerves.
 Think of this nerve as a fiber-optic cable with fibers surrounded by an outer shell.
 Each fiber is like a tiny garden hose where the green part of the hose is a membrane where an electrical charge can travel.
 The inside of the hose transports fluid from the nerve cell body that helps feed and restore the electrical charge carrying outer membrane.

-So, what do you suppose would happen if one of these nerves where to be pinched?
-Yes, just like a garden hose, the flow of fluid is slowed or completely blocked.
+So, what do you suppose happens when one of these nerves are pinched?
+Just like a garden hose, the flow of fluid is slowed or completely blocked.
 Nutrients can no longer nourish the membrane.
 You can take a good guess at what happens then – the membrane becomes unhealthy and loses ability to transmit electrical charges.
 If severely pinched for extended time, the nerve eventually dies.
 When enough of these fibers stop working, symptoms begin to surface.

 Symptoms of a Pinched Nerve